iSnow/marklet/README.md

 # Marklet

 Marklet is a Doclet that plugs into `javadoc`.
-The purpose of Marklet is to generate Javadoc in Markdown format instead of the usual HtML that `javadoc` creates.
+The purpose of Marklet is to generate Javadoc in Markdown format instead of the usual HTML that `javadoc` creates.
 This version requires Java 14 or higher to run, but can document all lower source code versions.

-Currently working on the migration from `com.sun.javadoc` to the newer `jdk.javadoc.doclet` API because the  `com.sun.javadoc` classes are no longer supported on Java 12 and up.
+Currently working on the migration from `com.sun.javadoc` to the newer `jdk.javadoc.doclet` API because the older classes are no longer supported on Java 12 and up.
 Still work in progress.

 **Examples** :